marcusoftnet/marcusoftnet.github.io/_posts/2019-08-29--mindset-shifts-in-agile-transformations.md

  - Lean
  - Life of a consultant
 ---
 I have been involved in many agile so-called transformations over my, let's face it, long career.
 And the more I get to do that the less I care about the word agile.
-Because agile is just a way to behave - it's not an outcome.
+Because agile is "just" a way to behave - it's not an outcome.
 The outcomes are what we are after, the effects, the values.
 I've found it much more fruitful to discuss what those values are and means, than to argue whether Scrum holds up for scaling or not.

 In this post I wanted to discuss three shifts in mindset and culture that I found:
 Important - as these shifts in thinking will or will not, hold your agile efforts back.

 * Fundamental - as in; goes beyond (below?) being agile or not.
 * Not talked about or understood in the same way
 * Start asking some tough questions and hence rapidly increase learning.